 If you didn't dethatch the lawn in the fall, go ahead and do it now.
 Dethatching removes dead roots and grasses that can build up during a growing season.
 Use a garden rake or thatching rake to remove the dead vegetation.

 Aerate the lawn.
 Aerating breaks up the soil surface and punches holes into the earth, allowing air, water, nutrients and new seeds to penetrate the soil.
-Run it over your lawn in the same pattern that you use when mowing.
+Run an aerator over your lawn in the same pattern that you use when mowing.
 Every lawn benefits from regular aeration.
 For optimum growth, lawns should be aerated once or twice a year, in spring and fall.
 After aerating, you can add organic matter such as peat moss to enrich and loosen the soil.

 Aerators are machines with tines mounted on a rotating drum.
 You can rent an aerator or use a riding mower attachment.